myianwang/AMLS_assignment24_25/AMLS_24_25_21023692/README.md

 - `README.md`: Overview, setup instructions, and file descriptions.

 ## Setup Instructions
+1. Create and activate a virtual environment.
-1. Install the required packages.
+2. Install the required packages.
-2. Execute the project:
+3. Execute the project by running the following command:
 ```bash
 python main.py
 ```
+4. The output will be displayed in the terminal and matplotlib plots.

 ## Packages Required
 - tensorflow
 - scikit-learn
 - medmnist
 - matplotlib